-This year the Gallery has a new program with 1/2 season Guest Artists.
+This year the Gallery continues its Guest Artist program with 1/2 season Guest Artists.
 All guests are members of the BPSA.
-This is our 2018 lineup!
+This is our 2019 lineup!

 First half season (May-July)

 Laura lives on the beautiful Bruce Peninsula with her husband and two schnauzers.
-Her studio faces the lake and is a wonderful place to be creative.
-Laura uses acrylic and oils to paint Fine Art, Chef Aprons and Rustic Cottage art pieces.
-Originally successful with landscape paintings, her passion for nature, birds and animals is now her focus.
-In addition to painting on canvas she has been known to paint on just about anything that is available including the walls of her studio.
+Her studio faces the lake and is a wonderful place to be creative using watercolour, acrylic and oils to paint Fine Art, Chef Aprons and Rustic Cottage art pieces on cedar shingles.
+Nature, birds and animals is her main focus as evidenced in her work.
+In addition to painting in her studio, she is held several adult Paint Parties for groups in their own homes, and volunteers at the Meeting Place in Tobermory introducing youth to the joy of painting!
 Laura loves to paint and hopes to keep the flame of creativity alive for a long time.

-You can see more of Laura’s work at ghostlakestudio.ca
+You can see more of Laura’s work and information at ghostlakestudio.ca

 Second half season (Aug -Oct)